dermasugita/Viola-SV/docs/quickstart.rst

 .. note::
    **What is <value index>?**

-   Some INFO and FORMAT entries are separated by comma to store more than one value.
+   Some INFO and FORMAT entries are separated by commas to store more than one value.
-   For example, ``CIPOS`` and ``CIEND`` entries of INFO field always store two values:
+   For example, the ``CIPOS`` and ``CIEND`` entries of INFO field always store two values:

    .. code::